tommyettinger/textratypist/README.md

 service to the people who depend on them.

 Thanks to Twitter for generously contributing Twemoji to the world of open source; having broadly available emoji makes them much more usable.
-Note that because this was a generous action by Twitter, it happened before its acquisition.
+Note that because this was a generous action by Twitter, it happened before its acquisition/change to "X".

 Thanks to the many contributors to game-icons.net for producing high-quality free icons to game developers everywhere.
 The icons in Game-Icons.png were made by: